adamtorres/importing-tutorial/readme.md

 hi
 ```

-The import line itself cannot really be shortened but the module or function name can.
+The import line itself cannot really be shortened but the module or function name can so later uses in the code aren't quite so ugly.

 Renaming the function using the `from/import` style:
 ```